By ·Updated July 2026

 BKG Coffee Roasters

 BKG runs a smaller production roastery serving the Brooklyn wholesale market and a direct-to-consumer line online.
 The brand sits quieter than the headline Brooklyn names — no flagship cafe doing the heavy retail lifting, no design-magazine showroom — and the model is closer to the working supplier end of the borough's map.
+It ships nationally.
 For home brewers in Brooklyn who want a local bag without paying flagship-cafe prices, and for cafes outside the borough that want a Brooklyn-roasted wholesale option without the Sey or Parlor wait-list, BKG is one of the second-tier operators worth knowing about.

 See their full profile on Roast Local | Visit their website